BREBEUF JESUIT MISSION STATEMENT

 Computer Science Teacher

 Courses traditionally taught under this position are Digital Citizenship (required of all first year students); Robotics; Web Design, Computer Programming I and II, AP Computer Science (Java), Special Topics/ Independent Study.
 New course offerings are possible dependent on candidate expertise.
-Summer School opportunities are possible with this position (Digital Citizenship) for Summer 2018.
-This position reports to the Chair of Media and Information Sciences Department.
+Position begins Spring Semester 2019.

 (Note: The following list of responsibilities is not exhaustive.
 Others may be assigned, subject to reasonable accommodations.)